 "You thought?
 Don't think.
-I do the thinking.
+I'm here now.
+I'll do the thinking.
 We'll wait a little bit."

 "Sure, Mr. Russo.
 Anything you say."

 He read the letter and like Joe said, Junior had forgiven him.
 He knew his father didn't mean what he said.
-His letter talked of his everyday life as a helicopter pilot.
-Inspecting his ship before take off, talking with his crew chief about that hesitation in the turbine when he pours on the power to lift.
-About his flight crew and the only time the chow is any good is on the holidays.
-His trip to Japan on R&R. What it's like to fly at night.
-How much he loves flying.
-On how when he gets home he wants to take his father up in a plane and let him feel that freedom he does when he's up above the clouds.
+His letter talked of his everyday life as a helicopter pilot: inspecting his ship before take off, talking with his crew chief about that hesitation in the turbines, about his flight crew, the only time the chow is any good is on the holidays, his trip to Japan on R&R, what it's like to fly at night, and how much he loves flying.
+And when he returned home he wants to take his father up in a plane and let him feel the freedom up above the clouds.

-Clay held Junior's letter in his hands for a while and then he carefully folded it and placed it back in the toy footlocker.
-As he stood to leave the room, he heard the jets from Vance Air Force Base fly overhead.
-He remembered how Junior would always look up to the sky whenever he heard a plane.
-He looked up now knowing that Junior had died doing what he loved.
+Clay held Junior's letter in his hands, and for the second time that day, he cried.
+Then carefully he folded the letter and returned it the toy footlocker.
+As he stood in the doorway, the jets from Vance Air Force Base flew overhead with a roar.
+Junior would always look to the sky whenever he heard a plane.
+Clay looked up now knowing his son had died doing what he loved.

-When he saw the wrecked rental car, he wondered how he even survived.
-The hood and half of the passenger compartment were completely submerged in the creek.
-The windshield cracks spiraled out from his head's point of impact with the glass.
+When he saw the wrecked rental car, Joe wondered how he had escaped with only a concussion.
+The hood and part of the passenger compartment were submerged in the creek.
+The windshield cracks spiraled out from his head's impact with the glass.
 Credit cards, receipts and maps were scattered across the bank of the creek.
-A small suitcase had its contents yanked out and thrown about.
+His small suitcase had its contents yanked and thrown about.

-Powers picked up and examined several pieces of debris.
-He smiled when he found Joe's driver's license.
-"Hey, your last name is . . "
+Powers picked up and examined several pieces of paper.
+"Hey, your last name is—"

 "Your middle name is Ricardo?"